Tailor treatment to your lifestyle using our handy price tool. Choose between a subscription or one-time delivery.

-The inactive ingredients in Bupropion are: carnauba wax, cysteine hydrochloride, hypromellose, magnesium stearate, 625 microcrystalline cellulose, polyethylene glycol, polysorbate 80, and titanium dioxide and is 626 printed with edible black ink.
+The inactive ingredients in Bupropion are: carnauba wax, cysteine hydrochloride, hypromellose, magnesium stearate, 625 microcrystalline cellulose, polyethylene glycol, polysorbate 80, titanium dioxide and edible black ink.
 In addition, the 150-mg tablet contains FD&C Blue No. 2 Lake 627 and FD&C Red No. 40 Lake.

-Bupropion is dosed 150mg daily.
-After three days, the dose may be increased to 150mg twice a day (maximum 300mg/day).
-However, if this is not tolerated due to side effects as discussed below, the lower dose of 150mg a day has been shown to be effective.
-Bupropion does not have to be taken with meals.
-Bupropion must be swallowed whole (do not chew or crush tablets).
+Bupropion is dosed at 150 mg daily.
+After three days, the dose can be increased to 150 mg twice a day (maximum 300 mg/day).
+If the higher dose is not well tolerated (due to side effects as discussed below), the lower dose of 150 mg a day can be resumed as it has been shown to be effective.

-Treatment should begin at least two weeks before your target quit date (while still smoking, because it takes 1-2 weeks for the drug to start being effective).
-If you successfully quit smoking after 7-12 weeks, may consider continuing Bupropion as maintenance therapy afterwards for up to 1 year.
-On the other hand, if there is no progress after the seventh week of treatment, then Bupropion is not likely to work, and your provider can consider stopping this medication.
+Treatment should begin at least two weeks before a target quit date, while you are still smoking, as it takes 1-2 weeks for the drug to start taking effect.
+If you successfully quit smoking after 7-12 weeks, you may consider continuing Bupropion as maintenance therapy for up to an additional year.
+Alternatively, if there is no progress after the seventh week of treatment, then Bupropion is not likely to work, and your provider can consider stopping the medication.

-When used for smoking cessation, serious neuropsychiatric events have occured in patients taking Bupropion.
+When used for smoking cessation, serious neurologic and psychiatric events have occurred in patients taking Bupropion.
 These include mood changes (depression, mania), psychosis, hallucinations, paranoia, delusions, homicidal thoughts, agitation, suicidal thoughts and suicide attempts.
-These symptoms may be related to nicotine withdrawal.
-These effects happened in patients both with and without psychiatric conditions (such as depression).
+These symptoms may be related to nicotine withdrawal and have occurred in patients with and without underlying psychiatric conditions (such as depression).
 It is important to stop taking Bupropion and contact a health care provider if any side effects occur.

 Bupropion is also used to treat psychiatric disorders such as depression.
-The medication carries psychiatric warnings when used to treat psychiatric disorders, including suicidal thinking/behaviors especially in young adults.
+The medication carries important warnings when used to treat psychiatric disorders, including risk of suicidal ideation and related behavior, especially in young adults.